Lasers for Raman Spectroscopy

 Which laser wavelength works best?

 A number of different wavelengths are commonly used in Raman Spectroscopy today, ranging from the UV, over the visible, and into the near IR (NIR).
 Choosing the best illumination wavelength for a given application is not always obvious.
 Many system variables must be considered in order to optimize a Raman Spectroscopy experiment, and several of them are connected to the wavelength selection.
 Shorter wavelength gives (much) stronger Raman signal than longer wavelengths and shorter wavelengths allows use of cost-efficient, fast and low-noise CCD detectors (up to ~800 nm).
 Shorter wavelengths also enables higher resolution in imaging.
 But shorter wavelengths on the other hand usually results in much higher background noise from fluorescence from the samples.
 With these considerations taken into account it turns out that for many applications the best wavelength is around 780-790 nm.
+(Read about the laser technology at 785 nm and understand the advantages of each type in our post: Which 785 nm laser for Raman spectroscopy?).
 However, for highly fluorescent materials it might be needed to go to longer wavelengths in the NIR.
 Illumination in the visible is also becoming more and more popular, especially for inorganic materials and for use with resonance Raman and Surface-Enhanced Raman Spectroscopy (SERS).

 Furthermore, in a growing number of cases it is beneficial to go to even shorter wavelengths, into the UV.
 Here the Raman signal is much stronger, and at short wavelengths there are some possibilities to filter out the Raman signal from the fluorescence background.
 Finally, in order to utilize resonance effects to strongly enhance the Raman signal it is in some cases preferred to have a broadly tunable narrow-linewidth illumination source.
 Understand how all the laser specifications influence the selection of lasers to be used for Raman spectroscopy in our post “How to choose lasers for Raman spectroscopy“.

 The Cobolt lasers offer the world’s broadest range of compact lasers perfectly suited for high resolution Raman spectroscopy applications.
-Stable single-frequency operation combined with the ultra-robust thermo-mechanical architecture of HTCure provides narrow linewidths (<1 MHz for all DPLs) over a large range of operating temperatures, extremely low spectral drift (<1 pm) and a spectral purity guaranteed better than 80 dB (typically much better), which allows for very high resolution Raman spectroscopy and a possibility to detect low frequency Raman signals even down in the THz regime.
+Stable single-frequency operation combined with the ultra-robust thermo-mechanical architecture of HTCure provides narrow linewidths with <1 MHz for all Diode Pumped Lasers (DPLs) over a large range of operating temperatures, extremely low spectral drift of <1 pm and a spectral purity guaranteed better than 80 dB (typically much better), which allows for very high resolution Raman spectroscopy and a possibility to detect low frequency Raman signals even down in the THz regime.

 Related products